narendra-idn/apk_duidku/README.md

 # Duidku

 A comprehensive personal finance tracking app built with Flutter.
-Track your income, expenses, financial goals, and generate detailed PDF reports.
+Track your income, expenses.

 ## Features